Karne Hesketh

 Karne L. Hesketh (born 1 August 1985) is a player for the Japan rugby union team.

 Early life

 Hesketh was born in Napier, New Zealand, where he attended Napier Boys High School.

 Professional career

 Hesketh is a professional rugby union player who plays wing for Fukuoka Sanix Blues since 2010.
 Since 2014, he also plays internationally for Japan.

-In what is regarded as one of the greatest upsets ever in Rugby World Cup history, and possibly one of the most famous victories in the history of sport, Hesketh with 84 minutes on the clock and with the last play of the game scored the winning try for Japan against South Africa in a 34–32 victory in the 2015 Rugby World Cup.
+In what is regarded as one of the greatest upsets in Rugby World Cup history—and perhaps one of the most famous victories in the history of sport—Hesketh scored the winning try for Japan against South Africa in the 84th minute, with the final play of the game, securing a dramatic 34–32 victory at the 2015 Rugby World Cup.

 Afterward, he spoke of his immense pride at this victory of the Japanese national rugby team and celebrated with his teammates.

 Personal life

 His partner, Carla Hohepa, is a female New Zealand rugby union player who plays as a wing for New Zealand, Otago Spirit and Alhambra Union.